-3. Prioritize State, Federal and Other Funding for Preservation and Development of Affordable Housing and Homelessness Solutions -- To the extent that additional federal and state

-&lt;sup>1 Under Ordinance C.M.S.
-13319, the establishment of the Department of Race and Equity was to improve our ability to "consider equity and social justice impacts in all decision-making so that decisions increase fairness and opportunity for all people" and the Ordinance specifically names "budgets" as one of the ways the City Administrator shall apply equity and social justice foundational practices.

-funds becomes available for affordable housing and homelessness solutions, the City shall prioritize the following:

-Homekey - Acquisition and rehabilitation of buildings to be used to provide housing for Oakland's homeless population and those at risk of homelessness along with necessary services for those in need.

-Permanent Affordability Program - Replenish the Acquisition and Conversion to Affordable Housing (ACAH) Fund to \$12 Million to help with acquiring and rehabbing community land trust housing and limited equity coops as permanent affordable housing. as funding allows.

-Interim Housing Interventions - Capital and Operating funds for creating interim housing interventions for our homeless residents in each council district, prioritizing use of public land, along with necessary services for those in need.

-Affordable Housing Construction NOFAs - Additional funding to leverage available tax credits and help finance new affordable housing.

-Keep Oakland Housed - Additional funding for Homelessness Prevention services, including emergency rental assistance.

-Preservation of Naturally Occurring Affordable Housing (NOAH) - Assist affordable housing nonprofits to purchase older apartment building to create and preserve affordability for the units in these buildings, as funding permits.

-First-time Homebuyers Loan Assistance - Increase funds for our local mortgage assistance programs.

-4. Prioritize State Funding for Development of Housing for Transitional Aged Youth (TAY) --In coordination with the Oakland Unified School District, direct City Administration to allocate at least \$5 million of state affordable housing funding for the development of the Career Technical Education Hub at 1025 2nd Avenue, Oakland, for TAY Housing, which is a partnership with the Oakland Unified School District and will house approximately 100-150 TAY in this safe and neutral location.
+- 3. Prioritize State, Federal and Other Funding for Preservation and Development of Affordable Housing and Homelessness Solutions -- To the extent that additional federal and state funds become available for affordable housing and homelessness solutions, the City shall prioritize the following: - Homekey Acquisition and rehabilitation of buildings to be used to provide housing for Oakland's homeless population and those at risk of homelessness along with necessary services for those in need. - Permanent Affordability Program Replenish the Acquisition and Conversion to Affordable Housing (ACAH) Fund to \$12 Million to help with acquiring and rehabbing community land trust housing and limited equity coops as permanent affordable housing, as funding allows. - Interim Housing Interventions Capital and Operating funds for creating interim housing interventions for our homeless residents in each council district, prioritizing use of public land, along with necessary services for those in need. - Affordable Housing Construction NOFAs Additional funding to leverage available tax credits and help finance new affordable housing. - Keep Oakland Housed Additional funding for Homelessness Prevention services, including emergency rental assistance. - Preservation of Naturally Occurring Affordable Housing (NOAH) Assist affordable housing nonprofits to purchase older apartment building to create and preserve affordability for the units in these buildings, as funding permits. - First-time Homebuyers Loan Assistance Increase funds for our local mortgage assistance programs. - 4.
+Prioritize State Funding for Development of Housing for Transitional Aged Youth (TAY) In coordination with the Oakland Unified School District, direct City Administration to allocate at least \$5 million of state affordable housing funding for the development of the Career Technical Education Hub at 1025 2nd Avenue, Oakland, for TAY Housing, which is a partnership with the Oakland Unified School District and will house approximately 100-150 TAY in this safe and neutral location.2

-5. Policy Changes to Increase the Impact and Feasibility of Occupied Acquisition-Rehab --Direct City Administration to fund and identify staff to streamline funding, project approval, contract compliance, and operations for acquiring unsubsidized affordable housing occupied by low and moderate-income residents and preserving it as permanently affordable housing.
-This includes working with the support of the City Attorney, the Oakland Preservation Collaborative, a network of nonprofit affordable housing providers, tenant advocates and community land trusts, to develop

-&lt;sup>2 Transition Aged Youth (TAY) are youth ages 16-24 who are in transition from adolescence to adulthood, youth transitioning out of foster care or juvenile detention facilities, youth who have run away from home or dropped out of school, and youth with disabilities.
+2 Transition Aged Youth (TAY) are youth ages 16-24 who are in transition from adolescence to adulthood, youth transitioning out of foster care or juvenile detention facilities, youth who have run away from home or dropped out of school, and youth with disabilities.
 TAY in Oakland are disproportionately Black, brown and LGBTQ, and face a number of unique challenges related to education, employment, housing, and mental health.
 Each year, more than 350 Oakland students drop out / are pushed out of school.
 The numbers of unhoused TAY have dramatically increased since COVID -19.

-an appropriate definition for what is considered "minor" and "major" rehab for acquisition-rehab and other systems improvements.

-6. Rent Adjustment Program (RAP) and Rental Registry -- Direct City Administration to present a staff report and ordinance to the Council for consideration no later than May 2022 to create a rental registry.
-Secondly, the City Administration shall also contract to complete an independent Master RAP fee analysis to determine the efficacy of a program fee increase by January 2023.

-7. Establishment of the Homelessness and Encampment Management Response Task Force --Direct City Administration to establish a Homelessness and Encampment Management Response Task Force, comprised of Human Services, Public Works, Transportation, Planning and Building, Fire, Police, Housing & Community Development, Animal Services, and other necessary external agencies and organizations, directed by the Homlessness Administrator, to develop comprehensive strategies, standardized operations, and services (including but not limited to established interventions providing outreach, human services, safety, sanitation, trash, traffic, infrastructure use, etc.) in response to the conditions of homelessness in the City rights of way.
+- 5. Policy Changes to Increase the Impact and Feasibility of Occupied Acquisition-Rehab --Direct City Administrator to fund and identify staff to streamline funding, project approval, contract compliance, and operations for acquiring unsubsidized affordable housing occupied by low and moderate-income residents and preserving it as permanently affordable housing.
+This includes working with the support of the City Attorney, the Oakland Preservation Collaborative, a network of nonprofit affordable housing providers, tenant advocates and community land trusts, to develop an appropriate definition for what is considered "minor" and "major" rehab for acquisition-rehab and other systems improvements.3 - 6.
+Rent Adjustment Program (RAP) and Rental Registry -- Direct City Administrator to present a staff report and ordinance to the Council for consideration no later than May 2022 to create a rental registry.
+Secondly, the City Administrator shall complete an independent Master RAP fee analysis to determine the efficacy of a program fee increase by January 2023. - 7.
+Establishment of the Homelessness and Encampment Management Response Task Force --Direct City Administrator to establish an interdepartmental task force, to develop comprehensive strategies, standardized operations, and services (including but not limited to established interventions providing outreach, human services, safety, sanitation, trash, traffic, infrastructure use, etc.) in response to the conditions of homelessness in the City rights of way.